lionheart/objectifier/docs/index.rst

     >>> tweet = Objectifier(response.read())
     >>> ", ".join(user.screen_name for user in tweet.entities.user_mentions)

-``Objectifier`` will wrap any Python string, unicode string, dictionary, list, or tuple.
-If it's JSON text, it will attempt to parse it before giving up and leaving it as text only.
-This allows you to do things like the above, without having to use something like ``json.load`` with the response data.
+The ``Objectifier`` class will wrap any Python string, unicode string, dictionary, list, or tuple.
+If the input is a JSON string, Objectifier will attempt to parse it before leaving it as text only.
+This allows you to do things like the above, without having to use ``json.load`` for the response data.

 You can test that an attribute exists (as you could with a dictionary).